tatwan/tatwan.github.io/_posts/2017-12-24-How-To-Plot-A-Confusion-Matrix-In-Python.md

 * FP = False Positive
 * TP = True Positive

-Let's go through a quick **Logistic Regression** example using Scikit-Learn,I will use the **confusion matrix** to evaluate the accuracy of the classification and plot it using matplotlib:
+Let's go through a quick **Logistic Regression** example using Scikit-Learn.
+I will use the **confusion matrix** to evaluate the accuracy of the classification and plot it using matplotlib:

 {% highlight python %}
 import numpy as np